 Is there a bus that my child can take to camp?
-How do I sign up?

 Why can’t I make changes to my child’s transportation plans once they are at Camp?

-We are responsible for the health and well-being of 160 campers each week.
+We are responsible for the health and well-being of up to 160 campers each week.
 Ensuring that each camper travels to the correct destination at the correct time requires an enormous amount of communication and attention to detail.
 Changing transportation plans once a child is a camp causes confusion in our systems and often produces anxiety in your child.

 Can I send my child on the bus with a bicycle, guitar or wakeboard?

-The bus company cannot accept larger items such as a bicycle, guitar or wakeboard because they take up too much space and become a hazard while travelling.
+Bus companies cannot accept larger items such as a bicycle, guitar or wakeboard because they take up too much space and become a hazard while travelling.

 What is your policy around the use of technology at Camp?

 Camp is a unique opportunity to enjoy the outdoors with new and old friends.
-We want our campers to be able to fully engage in their week at camp and so we collect all cellphones (or any technology with wifi capability) on Sunday evening when they arrive and safely store them in the office until the end of the week.
+We want our campers to be able to fully engage in their week at camp and so we collect all cellphones (or any technology with wifi and camera capability) on Sunday evening when they arrive and safely store them in the office until the end of the week.
 We also need to protect campers from the possibility of any cyber bullying that could take place with the use of technology.